shubham7423/Mask-Detection-IOS-App/README.md

 # Mask-Detection-IOS-App

+An ios app can detect the face of a person and can detect if the person is wearing a mask or not.

 The Jupyter Notebook contains code for Mask Detection model and, the conversation of tensorflow 2 model to mlmodel.